The Lost World (TV series): International

 In addition to the English language broadcasts in North America and Europe, the series has aired around the globe in other languages.
 The series aired in Europe on the SciFi Channel Europe.
 The series was also dubbed in Bengali in Bangladesh and was subsequently aired on ATN Bangla in 2009.

-During the original run the weekly syndicated primary and backup satellite wildfeed for the series utilized the Galaxy 26 satellite located at 93° West longitude.
+During the original run the weekly syndicated primary and backup satellite wildfeed for the series used the Galaxy 26 satellite located at 93° West longitude.
 As of 2022 the series is airing on South African channel SABC 3 on weekdays at around 01:00 in the early hours of the morning.

 DVD releases

 The series was removed from the schedule after the DVD release in the United States after a third Time Warner company, New Line Television, sold the DVD region 1 distribution rights to Image Entertainment.

 The DVD region 2 distribution rights were sold to Liberation Entertainment.

 Image Entertainment released all three seasons of The Lost World on DVD in Region 1 in NTSC.
 Liberation Entertainment released all three seasons on DVD in Region 2 in PAL.

-The original 93 minute version pilot movie was released on DVD in 4:3 PAL under the title, The Lost World The Beginning by ILC Prime licensed by Fremantle Corporation.
+The original 93-minute version pilot movie was released on DVD in 4:3 PAL under the title, The Lost World The Beginning by ILC Prime licensed by Fremantle Corporation.

 Note: The pilot television movie was edited down into episodes 1 "The Journey Begins" & episode 2 "Stranded" for the TV series.